American Water Works : West Virginia American Water Announces Infrastructure Upgrade Projects... | MarketScreener

-PRINCETON, W.Va.
-(May 10, 2021) - West Virginia American Water announced today the company is investing approximately $3.4 million to replace more than 26,000 feet of water main across southern West Virginia.
-This investment, which includes 11 projects throughout the distribution system, will improve service reliability and fire protection across the service area.
+HUNTINGTON, W.Va.
+(May 12, 2021) - West Virginia American Water announced today the company is investing approximately $1.9 million to replace more than 10,000 feet of water main in Cabell and Wayne Counties.
+This investment will improve service reliability and fire protection across the service area.

-'Thanks to our commitment to improving our existing infrastructure over the years, we've dramatically accelerated our water main replacement rate at West Virginia American Water from approximately 400 years to just over 100 years,' said Mike Raymo, director of engineering.
+'Water and wastewater infrastructure across the country is aging and in need of repair or replacement,' said Mike Raymo, director of engineering.
+'Our team is committed to continuously upgrading our existing infrastructure and providing the water service and reliability our customers expect.'

 Since 2019, West Virginia American Water will have invested $252 million in infrastructure projects and capital upgrades across the state to increase service reliability and water pressure to hundreds of communities.
 All existing and planned upgrades are available to the public on the company's infrastructure upgrade map.

-In 2021, West Virginia American Water customers in Fayette, Mercer and Summers counties will see major infrastructure upgrades including the replacement of 5,400 feet of 6-inch pipe and 4,000 feet of 2-inch pipe on Hilltop Loop and Red Star Roads in Oak Hill, as well as the replacement of 3,800 feet of 6-inch pipe on Ridge Creek Road in Princeton.
+In 2021, West Virginia American Water customers in Cabell and Wayne counties will see major infrastructure upgrades including the replacement of 5,400 feet of 12-inch pipe on Toms Creek in Salt Rock and the replacement of 4,000 feet of 16-inch pipe on Route 60 and Cyrus Creek in Huntington.

 The health and safety of our employees, contractors and motorists is a top priority at West Virginia American Water.
 While construction is occurring, motorists should use caution when driving in the construction areas and obey traffic signs, detour routes and flaggers.